unalfaruk/Probability-Visualizer/README.md

 ## Installation

-To use this tool, you will need to have Python 3 and matplotlib library installed on your computer.
+To use this tool, you will need to have Python 3, the numpy library, and matplotlib library installed on your computer.
 You can download Python 3 from the official website: https://www.python.org/downloads/ and install matplotlib by running the following command in your terminal or command prompt:
 ```
 pip install matplotlib
+pip install numpy
 ```
 Once you have installed Python 3 and matplotlib, you can download the source code from this Github repository.
 To do so, you can either download the ZIP file and extract it to a folder on your computer, or you can use Git to clone the repository:
 ```